-Crashes, breakdown causing headaches for Auckland motorists
+Breakdown on Auckland Harbour Bridge delays citybound traffic

 Another crash on the Northwestern Motorway is causing further delays.

-It's blocking the left lane southbound after Queenstown Rd overbridge.
+It is blocking the left lane southbound after Queenstown Rd overbridge.
 Motorists are asked to merge right with care to pass and expect delays if heading towards Auckland Airport.

 And a breakdown is blocking the bus lane on the Northern Motorway just after Greville Rd on-ramp citybound and causing a few delays this morning.
 Allow extra time.